GiftXXVI/DSA_Show_Me_The_DS/4_active_directory.md

 ## Complexity

+### Space Complexity

+This algorithm does not create any special data structures besides copies of the inputs.
+Therefore, it has a space complexity of O(n).

+### Time Complexity

 If the depth of nesting is represented by d, and the n represents the number of items in each group, then the time complexity of the search function is:

 O(d _ nlogn _ logn)